George J. Marrett

 George J. Marrett (born 1935) is a former United States Air Force officer, combat veteran, and test pilot.
 He is the author of many aviation-related books and articles.

 Early life

 George Marrett was born in Grand Island, Nebraska in 1935.
 He was awarded the Eagle rank by the Boy Scouts in 1951.
 Marrett graduated in 1957 from Iowa State College in Ames, Iowa with a bachelor's degree in Chemistry.
-He entered the United States Air Force as a Second Lieutenant from the Reserve Officers Training Corps.
+He entered the United States Air Force (USAF) as a Second Lieutenant from the Reserve Officers Training Corps.
 Marrett received pilot training at Webb Air Force Base in Texas where he flew the Lockheed T-33 Shooting Star.
 After graduation in 1959, he went to advanced flight training at Moody AFB in Georgia where he flew the North American F-86L Sabre.
 Marrett spent four years in the 84th Fighter Interceptor Squadron at Hamilton Air Force Base, California, flying the McDonnell F-101B Voodoo.